 It’s a common struggle these days to try to fit family care and work demands into the same schedule.
 As a result, many incoming applicants are going to be looking for options in their compensation package that allows them to work flexible hours, work from home, or otherwise meet family demands as well as those of their job.

-When you offer these things as a default part of your compensation strategy, you’ll be more likely to recruit and retain the talent that you want.
-Any time candidates don’t feel as though they have to negotiate their needs, they feel more valued.
+When you offer these things as a default part of your employee compensation strategy, you’ll be more likely to recruit and retain the talent that you want.
+When candidates don’t feel as though they have to negotiate their needs, they feel more valued.
 This can be a deciding factor for would-be employees as they weigh job offers from multiple companies or decide if they are going to stay in their current role.

 Reinforce The Value Of Continued Education

 Offering continued education options, especially those that are company-paid, is a great way to invest in your workforce.
 Continued education helps your employees to refine their skills and grow in their careers.

 When you pay for this type of offering, you’re encouraging loyalty in your company, because your employees will feel as though you appreciate them enough to help them grow.
 Your company will benefit as well because you will be keeping your staff at the top of the newest trends in the business.
 You can leverage those new skills to help your business grow successfully.

 The best way to do this without breaking your company’s operating budget is to work with a local educational facility to negotiate a corporate contract.
 Sometimes, those contracts come with discounted tuition rates in exchange for the commitment to use them for all of your staff’s needs.